emissary-ingress/emissary/docs/reference/canary.md

 ### Canary releases in Kubernetes

 Kubernetes supports a basic canary release workflow using its core objects.
 In this workflow, a service owner can create a Kubernetes [service](https://kubernetes.io/docs/concepts/services-networking/service/).
 This service can then be pointed to multiple [deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
 Each deployment can be a different version.
 By specifying the number of `replicas` in a given deployment, you can control how much traffic goes between different versions.
-For example, you could set `replicas: 3` for `v1`, and `replicas: 1` for `v2`, to insure that 25% of traffic goes to `v2`.
+For example, you could set `replicas: 3` for `v1`, and `replicas: 1` for `v2`, to ensure that 25% of traffic goes to `v2`.
 This approach works, but is fairly coarse grained unless you have lots of replicas.
 Moreover, auto scaling doesn't work well with this strategy.

 ### Canary releases in Ambassador